-Witnesses say the armed men pulled up to home of the group overnight Friday, ransacked the place and abducted the three who were working as missionaries.
+Witnesses say the armed men pulled up to the parish overnight Friday, ransacked the place and abducted the three, who were working as missionaries.

-The parish where the kidnap victims live is near the northeastern Nigeria region that serves as a base for Boko Haram, an Islamist militant group blamed for a string of violent attacks.
+The parish is near the northeastern Nigeria region that serves as a base for Boko Haram, an Islamist militant group blamed for a string of violent attacks.

 A Vatican spokesman said Saturday that Pope Francis was praying for the three and "expressed hope for a solution."

 Kidnappings of Westerners have become common in the remote and sparsely populated region, where borders between countries are porous.